adobkin/libcapn/README.md

 ```

 > <p style="color: red"> The APNs drops the connection if it receives an invalid token.
 The APNs drops the connection if it receives an invalid token.
-The function passes out an index of array for invalid token via pointer `invalid_token_index`.
+Function pass out an index of array for invalid token via pointer `invalid_token_index`.
 You'll need to reconnect and send notification to token(s)
 following it, again.</p>

 You can use `apn_send2()` instead of `apn_send()`, this function automatically establishes new connection to APNs when connection is dropped.
-The function establishes new connection to APNs only when invalid token has been sent, otherwise new connection will not be established.
+Function establishes new connection to APNs only when invalid token was sent, otherwise new connection will not be established.

-When you use this function you can take invalid token, just specify a pointer to callback-function using `apn_set_invalid_token_cb`:
+When you use this function you can take invalid token, just specify a pointer to callback-function using `apn_set_invalid_token_callback`:

 ```c
 void invalid_token(const char * const token, uint32_t index) {